If it has holes in it, water will find a way through it.

 After the wonderful chaos of the Thanksgiving weekend, this onion survivalist was found in a plastic container in the back of my fridge.

 This onion, mutilated, severed, and chilled, exemplifies the battle that gardeners face on a daily basis against weeds, pests, and disease.

 To be a successful gardener, one must be as tenacious as this onion.
 Against countless obstacles, we gardeners must strive to put down roots and provide a rich growing medium for those in our charge.
 We must also reach upward and outward for energizing sunlight and faith that we can continue.
 And we must be sure to stay hydrated.

 If this onion can keep trying, so can we.
 Happy holidays!

-Cover crops, also known as green manure, are grasses and legumes that grow quickly.
-As soon as summer crops are harvested and the last, struggling tomato plant has succumbed to frost, you can plant your cover crops.
+Even before summer crops are harvested and the last, struggling tomato plant has succumbed to frost, you can plant your cover crops.
 Any rains that come will help speed their growth.
-Before they can flower, they are cut back and/or tilled back into the soil.

 Cereal grains, such as rye, wheat, and barley, can also be grown as cover crops.
 As an added bonus, they help break up compacted soil as their roots grow deeper than your shovel or rototiller will ever go.
 Then, before they go to seed, these plants are cut off and left to lay where they fall, or where they are needed.

 Inexpensive and easy to grow, cover crops are a simple investment in your garden’s long term health.
 They look nice, too!
 If you want something that's even easier, simply cover your soil with a mulch of wood chips.